workshops-ukzn/2019-12-02-UKZN-DC/index.md

 <hr/>

-Interested in teaching these materials?
-We have an [onboarding video](https://www.youtube.com/watch?v=zgdutO5tejo) and accompanying [slides](https://docs.google.com/presentation/d/1fLlT2lPv32DqCFpRPPdHZBNHiQTpK79wd5Z3nsFwL3s/edit#slide=id.p) available to prepare Instructors to teach these lessons.
-After watching this video, please contact team@carpentries.org so that we can record your status as an onboarded Instructor.
-Instructors who have completed onboarding will be given priority status for teaching at centrally-organized Data Carpentry Genomics workshops.

-> ## Frequently Asked Questions
-> Read our [FAQ](/genomics-workshop/faq/) to learn more about Data Carpentry's Genomics workshop, as an Instructor or a workshop host.
-{: .callout}

 > ## Getting Started
 >
 > This lesson assumes that learners have no prior experience with the tools covered in the workshop.